ionztorm/f1term/README.md

 To create this project, I will use:

 - **Helix Editor**: I like this editor because it's _blazingly fast_, comes with sane defaults, and has all the tools I usually install and configure in neovim, but without the hastle of having to configure each feature at the risk of them not cooperating with eachother or breaking after updates.
-Hot take: I also does not support AI, which I find to be detrimental to learning.
+Hot take: It also does not support AI, which I find to be detrimental to learning.
 The temptation to use it, therefore, cannot be satiated.
-- **Python**: Python is the languge used in the course leading up to this point, so it makes sense to write the project using this language.
+- **Python**: Python is the language used in the course leading up to this point, so it makes sense to write the project using it.
 - **Open F1 API**: This is a free and open-source API that provides all the information I am looking for.
 [Check it out](https://openf1.org)

 ### Future